Digital Preservation Coalition: Advocacy

 The DPC was operating in a new aspect of the digital frontier, one that was otherwise unknown to the public at large.
 They increased overall media coverage of digital preservation from a non-existent presence to one that was regularly being covered by various news outlets across print, television, and radio.
 They released regular reports that were easy to digest, hosted frequent forums and seminars, and published a quarterly periodical on their website.
+Since 2017 the DPC has published an annual, community generated review of the risks facing digital materials called the 'BitList, or the Global List of Endangered Digital Materials.

-Awards
+Digital Preservation Awards

-Beginning in 2004, the DPC annually sponsors the Digital Preservation Award, originally through the Pilgrim Trust Conservation Awards.
-It presents 5,000 GBP to entities that exemplify digital preservation leadership and achievement.
+Beginning in 2004, the DPC sponsors the Biennial Digital Preservation Awards, originally through the Pilgrim Trust Conservation Awards which presented 5,000 GBP to entities that exemplify digital preservation leadership and achievement.
+In 2022 the DPC made awards in 8 categories including the DPC 'Fellowship'.

+Fellowship of the Digital Preservation Coalition

+Every two years since 2016 the DPC has awarded a special prize known as the 'DPC Fellowship' to recognize an individual who has made 'substantial, generous and distinguished contribution to securing our digital legacy'.